So he didn't have to give away anything of his own.

 They don't think it can, right?

-Now, how far that extends, uh who knows?
+Now, how far that extends, who knows?

-I I in the Goldman Sachs, not Goldman Sachs, Jamie Diamond, what where where's what what what's the place that uh Jamie Diamond Chase JP Morgan Chase, Jamie Diamond's the CEO?
+Goldman Sachs, not Goldman Sachs, Jamie Diamond, what's the place that Jamie Diamond Chase, JP Morgan Chase, Jamie Diamond's the CEO, and he is under investigation for something.

-And he requested a meeting with the attorney general and got it.
+And he requested a meeting with the Attorney General and got it.

 And everybody said, what the hell is this?